samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ### [apply]

-This slot takes an expression in addition to a list of arguments, and _"applies"_ the arguments unto the expression's result, allowing you to perform dynamic substitutions on lambda hierarchies such as the following illustrates.
+This slot takes an expression in addition to a list of arguments, and _"applies"_ the arguments unto the expression's result node set, allowing you to perform dynamic substitutions on lambda hierarchies such as the following illustrates.

 ```
 .lambda
    foo
       arg1:{some_arg}
-      some-static
-         static_node:static_value
+      some-static-node:static-value
 apply:x:-
    some_arg:value of argument
 ```